dawit-design/Boston-Eat/README.md

 *These are examples only.
 Replace with your own MVP features.*

 - Research for API that can provide the infromations I needed to include in my web app.
-- Start creating the base of my web app and try putting a face for it that I am visuallizing
+- Start creating the base of my web app and try putting a face that I am visuallizing for it
-- Allow user to choose favorites
+- start working on the functionality and and clickable events on it.
+- more more working

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*